- Essential reasons to create a mobile app for a logistics business

 - Integration with resource management software (ERP) so warehouses and logistics businesses can track freight being shipped in and out

-- Shipment Tracking for finding a particular freight by shipper, consignee or PO#, and it's status
+- Shipment Tracking for finding a particular freight by the shipper, consignee, or PO#, and its status

 - Current Position to find out about shipping geolocation, speed, navigation status, times of departure and arrival, and ETA at the final destination.